cwy11111/EE3301-Weekly/Week1-BFS.md

 Breadth-first search is an algorithm for searching a graph.
 There are two important things in BFS.
 Breadth means the algorithm will work on horizontally then vertically.
-We need to use queue which is the first-in-first-out method.
+We need to use queue, which is the first-in-first-out method, to store vertices.

 We usually use this algorithm to solve shortest path problems like starting from a point to an endpoint and we need to find the shortest path between two point.